 Here’s just a few of the things that members are involved in:

 - T.G.
 Henderson, our Treasurer, keeps track of the funds and also keeps the store inventory up to date.

 - Nancy Cowles organizes our annual School Days.
 Every year this programs is held the week before Memorial Day.
 School children from all over Western Connecticut are educated on colonial ways by several very talented re-enactors.

 - Every two years, in November, Jim Freebairn, David Solek, and the CT 5th plan a special reenactment event.
 This event includes Dragoons, Revolutionary War soldiers, cannons, kids muster and a mock battle.

 - Dan Cruson is our local historian who leads the yearly Winter Walk in December.

 - Joey Gonzalez has developed and maintains this web site.

 Interested in becoming a FAN?
 We could use your help.
 The only qualification is that you enjoy the park and appreciate its unique historical heritage- That’s more than enough to be a great committee member.

 So how do you get started?
-Just come to a meeting held on the first Monday of the month at 7:00pm in the Vistors Center.
+Just come to a meeting held on the alternating first Monday and Tuesday of the month at 7:00pm in the Vistors Center.
 Email us at: Friendsofputnampark@yahoo.com if you have any questions.